naplab/PyTCI/README.md

 <a href="https://neurips.cc">Understanding Adaptive, Multiscale Temporal Integration In Deep Speech Recognition Systems</a>

+## Usage

+To find an example of how to use the toolbox check out the Jupyter notebooks in <a href="https://github.com/naplab/PyTCI/tree/main/Examples">Examples</a>.

 ## Installation

 To install this package through pip, run the following command: